ay5710/MLOps/README.md

 Requires a postgreSQL database that cannot be run directly from Python.
 - For now: runs it in the Datalab
-- For later: include a postgreSQL service in the project's Docker container
+- For later: include a postgreSQL service in the project Docker container

 A helper class is located in src/utils/db.py which retrieve logging information from the .env file:
 DB_NAME=